How long will it take to complete the program?

 What type of courses will I take?

 The first year of the Master of Social Work program provides a common base of knowledge, skills and values by introducing theories, issues and practice methods that deal with individuals and their environment.
-In the second year of study, you will receive advanced training in one of four concentration options: Mental Health; Families and Children; Community Organization, Planning and Administration (COPA); or Health.
+In the second year of study, you will receive advanced training in one of five concentration options: Mental Health; Families and Children; Community Organization, Planning and Administration (COPA); Social Work and Business in a Global Society; or Health.
 You can also choose a sub-concentration in military social work to complement your coursework.
 Please review the Curriculum Snapshot for the sequence of classes.